 Efficiency can be defined as the ratio of ends produced (output) to means used (inputs).
-In other words, it can be considered directly related to the cost of administering the rates system.
+In other words it can be considered directly related to the cost of administering the rates system.
 Administration costs include the issuing of assessments, collection of rates, including maintaining and improving collection systems, monitoring outcomes, educating and informing ratepayers, and enforcement and debt recovery.
 It also includes the maximization of additional rate income through supplementary valuations by ensuring the timeliness and accuracy of amended rate notices.

-A simple rating system is more transparent, meaning that the purpose and principles behind the design of a rate are clearer - who is liable for a particular rate and how rate liability is calculated.
+A simple rating system is more transparent, meaning that the underlying purpose and principles behind the design of a rate are clearer - who is liable for a particular rate and how rate liability is calculated.
 However, it is also possible for a simple rate system to be costly if it is unpopular and results in increased appeals and higher collection costs.

-2.1.6 Anomalies with Property Taxation
+Anomalies with Property Taxation

 Property taxes do not recognise the situation where ratepayers are "asset rich" and "income poor".
-In these cases, ratepayers may have considerable wealth reflected in the property they own but have a low level of income.
+In these cases ratepayers may have considerable wealth reflected in the property they own but have i D21/45722 -Finance 2021-2025 Revenue and Rating Plan Last Amended: 19 March 2021 Page 5 DZI/43/ZZ -FIIIAIICE 1 ZUZI-ZUZO Nevenue and Nating Flan i Last Affielided.
+17 March 2021 I Fage 13 a low level of income.
 Examples include pensioners, businesses subject to cyclical downturn, and households with large families and property owners with little equity.
 In a commercial sense the argument has also been expressed in terms of the ability of property to generate a reasonable return.

-2.1.7 Fair Go Rates System
+Fair Go Rates System